airshipit/shipyard/doc/source/CLI.rst

         shipyard get workflows --since=2017-01-01T12:34:56.123456

 \--since=<date>
-  The historical cutoff date to limit the results of of this response.
+  The historical cutoff date to limit the results of this response.

 Sample
 ^^^^^^